The following are the new features and enhancements introduced with this KCS 1.27 release.

 2. Search option added to role column filter within Administrator & Roles screen

 To date the KME console’s Administrators & Roles screen did not have a filter and sort option within the screen’s Role column.
-Both the Knox Configure and Knox Guard consoles have this filter option, so it’s important for customers that this filter option be available within the KME console as well.
+The Knox Configure console has this filter option, so it’s important for customers that this filter option be available within the KME console as well.

 To address this issue, a filter option has been added to the KME Administrators & Roles screen.